You are here

 The community model of cord blood banking is well suited to both the cultural traditions and the healthcare landscape of India.
 From a medical perspective, the ability to use the baby’s stem cells for multiple family members overcomes the fact that India does not have active public cord blood banks14.
 Community banking is also consistent with the Indian tradition of giving high priority to community values.
 In India over 90% of marriages are arranged by the parents of the couple, and marriages are almost always within the same religion and the same caste22.
 Grand-parents and adult children often live together in joint households23.
 Thus, it makes perfect sense that sales representatives of cord blood banks should visit the home of the expectant parents, where the extended family can participate in the discussion about banking.

 Marketing of Cord Blood Banking in India - stock imageIndian consumers are described as being very price conscious, so that the overall cost and the payment plans offered are important aspects of competing in the family banking market of India.
 Insurance to cover the cost of a transplant with the banked cord blood is an essential component of consumer services in India.
 The community banking model pioneered by LifeCell includes a payment of INR 20 lakhs towards medical expenses if any member of the covered family should need a stem cell transplant, for the initial 21 years of the contract20.
-The policy of paying INR 20 lakh towards a stem cell transplant has been adopted by other family cord blood banks in India, for example Cordlife, Cryoviva, and StemCyte21.
+The policy of paying INR 20 lakh towards a stem cell transplant has been adopted by other family cord blood banks in India, for example Biocell, Cordlife, Cryoviva, and StemCyte21.

 Summary